 Why Choose Harvard Kennedy School?

-Harvard Kennedy School educates public leaders and generates the ideas that this moment in history demands.
-Our mission is to improve public policy and public leadership across the United States and around the world so that people can achieve safer, freer, and more prosperous lives.
+Harvard Kennedy School's mission is to educate public leaders and help them generate the ideas and solutions that this moment in history demands.
+Our goal is to improve public policy and public leadership across the United States and around the world so that people can achieve safer, freer, and more prosperous lives.

 The Harvard Kennedy School experience is defined by academic rigor and excellence, as well as a vibrant exchange of ideas and perspectives.
 Our renowned faculty and trailblazing research centers create public leaders who champion bold new ideas and policy approaches.